-Also, following the released of the 2020 BECE results, we’ve decided to enlightened all candidates on everything there is to know about school placement 2020.
+Also, following the release of the 2022 BECE results, we’ve decided to enlighten all candidates on everything there is to know about school placement 2022.

-For candidates, parents, guardians, its important to have a clear understanding of how the SHS school placement works.
+For candidates, parents, and guardians, it’s important to have a clear understanding of how the SHS school placement works.

 Following the release of BECE results by WAEC, the placement process will begin.
 Using the candidate’s aggregate from his or her four core subjects (English, Maths, Integrated Science and Social Studies) plus the two best grades from his or her elective subjects.